 This Handbook focuses on the MS in Medical Physiology (MSMP) program.
 The program is administered by the MS in Medical Physiology Administration Committee, appointed by Dr. Walter Boron, Chair of the Department of Physiology and Biophysics.
-Member of the committee are:

-Thomas M. Nosek, Ph.D. - Chair of the committee and Director of the program Joseph C. LaManna, Ph.D.
+Member of the committee are: Thomas M. Nosek, Ph.D. - Chair of the committee and Director of the program Julian Stelzer, Ph.D., Deputy Director Andrea Romani, MD, Ph.D., Director of Admission

-Andrea Romani, MD, Ph.D.
+Andrea Romani, MD, Ph.D., Director of Admissio Joseph C. LaManna, Ph.D.
 Carole Liedtke, Ph.D., MBA

-Stephen Jones, Ph.D.

-Julian Stelzer, Ph.D.

-Michael Simonson, Ph.D.

-William Schilling, Ph.D.